rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 ## Setting up Python Environment on Windows 7/10

 ### Download python
-The latest python is pyton 3.8.1 but we should use python 3.7 version for stability and compatibility. python 3.7.6 is latest stable version.
+The Pyton 3.8.1 is latest but we should use python 3.7 series now for stability and compatibility and switch to python 3.8 later.
+Python 3.7.6 is latest stable version.
 Download it from below links.
 64 bit version is reccomended.
 If you are confused use universal 32 bit version.

 [64bit](https://www.python.org/ftp/python/3.7.6/python-3.7.6-amd64.exe)